korolmi/pdp-expert/medium/spark_csv.md

 # Why NOT to use CSV with Apache Spark

+__This article was published on Medium, you can find it [here](https://korolmi.medium.com/why-not-to-use-csv-with-apache-spark-9b607e2a7f24)__

 I heard this once again recently:

     “CSV is a popular data storage format natively supported by Apache Spark…”